-Why was Japan the first non-Western nation to industrialize?
-Why did China, historically the most culturally and technologically advanced country in East Asia, take longer to modernize?
-Traditionally, many observers believe that the answer lies with the Meiji Restoration.
+Traditional accounts typically attribute Japan's earlier industrialization to the Meiji Restoration.
 According to this view, Qing China (1644-1911) and Tokugawa Japan (1600-1868) were both governed by despotic rulers who were uninterested in promoting economic growth.1 Their paths diverged only after 1868, when the Tokugawa regime was overthrown and the new Meiji government introduced drastic reforms that transformed Japan.
 As Beasley (1972) put it,

-During the middle decades of the nineteenth century China and Japan both faced pressure from an intrusive, expanding West [...]
-Emotionally and intellectually, Chinese and Japanese reacted to the threat in similar ways [...]
-Yet they differed greatly in the kind of actions that this response induced [...]
+During the middle decades of the nineteenth century China and Japan both faced pressure from an intrusive, expanding West. ...
+Emotionally and intellectually, Chinese and Japanese reacted to the threat in similar ways. ...
+Yet they differed greatly in the kind of actions that this response induced. ...
 The Meiji Restoration is at the heart of this contrast, since it was the process by which Japan acquired a leadership committed to reform and able to enforce it.
 For Japan, therefore, the Restoration has something of the significance that the English Revolution has for England or the French Revolution for France; it is the point from which modern history can be said to begin.

 Recent reassessments have put the Chinese and Japanese economies on the eve of the modern age in better standing.
-They have shown that, like Western Europe, China and Japan experienced widespread commercialization and proto-industrialization during the early modern period (Pomeranz, 2000).
-However, the revisionist view, too, tend to play down the differences between pre-1850 China and Japan, and focus instead on their similarities.
+It has been shown that, like Western Europe, China and Japan experienced widespread commercialization and proto-industrialization during the early modern period (Pomeranz, 2000).
+However, the revisionist view, too, tends to play down the differences between pre-1850 China and Japan, and focus instead on their similarities (Pomeranz, 2000; He, 2013).